PVirie/search/README.md

 # search

 Learning to search

-Given a shape and a 2D space where gradients are not well connected (There is a lot of flat plateaus.); this machine will search through the space for that shape, and produce transformation parameters for the tuple.
+Learning to do policy gradient by policy gradient.

 ## Why?

 Search is a basis of discovery.
 Any intelligent agent should be able to perform search.
 Unlike randomly picking up a solution and evaluating it, search should be systematic.
-An agent that successfully learned how to search should be able to find answer more efficiently in a given random space.
+An agent that successfully learned how to search should be able to find answer efficiently in a given random space.

 ## Approach

-tl,dr; policy-gradient on normal distribution.
+tl,dr; a variational LSTM with policy-gradient on normal distribution.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites